-To benefit your health you need to do aerobic activities and activities for strength and flexibility.
+To benefit your health you need to do aerobic activities and activities for strength, flexibility and balance.
 We explain more about these types of activities on the following pages.
 As you read along, think about the activities you already do or would like to try.
-Page 25 gives an overview of different types of activities and how they benefit your health.
+Page 27 gives an overview of different types of activities and how they benefit your health.